What are the Perfect Numbers?

 Though the Pythagoreans were interested in the occult properties of Perfect Numbers, they did little of mathematical significance with them.
 It was around 300 BC, when Euclid wrote his Elements that the first real result was made.
 Although Euclid concentrated on Geometry, many number theory results can be found in his text (Burton, 1980).

 We shall consider Euclid’s result in a moment, but first, let’s define Perfect Numbers more properly.
 There are numerous ways to define Perfect Numbers, the early definitions being given in terms of aliquot parts.
-This author defines Perfect Numbers as: A Perfect Number n, is a positive integer which is equal to the sum of its factors, excluding n itself.
+This author defines Perfect Numbers as A Perfect Number n, is a positive integer which is equal to the sum of its factors, excluding n itself.

-Problem 1.2 Verify in the case 18 = 2 · 3 2 = p k q l that the sum σ(n) of all divisors satisfies the formula
+Question 2: Verify in the case 18 = 2 · 3 2 = p k q l that the sum σ(n) of all divisors satisfies the formula